 RS1 – found in seeds, legumes, and unprocessed whole grains and is resistant because they are coated with a protective matrix.

-RS2– occurs naturally in some foods like uncooked potato, green bananas, and plantains.
+RS2– occurs naturally in some foods like uncooked potatoes, green bananas, and plantains.

 RS3 – forms when foods that contain starch are cooked and then cooled like potatoes, legumes, sushi rice.
 Cooking and cooling the food causes the starch to become less soluble.